-The policy advice, which is available on the NCSE's website, includes a review of the July provision scheme.
-The NCSE review found that in general parents value July provision because it provides daytime respite for families and a structured day for students.
-However, the review found a number of problems with the scheme as currently organised.
-This includes concerns that the scheme may be inequitable because it is not provided to all students with complex special educational needs.
-The NCSE advised that in general the scheme is not meeting its original objective which was to reduce possible regression in academic learning.
+The policy advice which is available on the NCSE's website includes a review of the July provision scheme.
+The NCSE review has found that in general parents value the July provision scheme because it provides daytime respite care for families and a structured day for students.
+However, the review has found a number of problems with the scheme as currently organised.
+They include concerns that the scheme may be inequitable because it is not provided for all students with complex special educational needs.
+The NCSE has advised that in general the scheme is not meeting its original objective which was to reduce possible regression in academic learning.
 The council recommended that the relevant Departments consider how an equitable national day activity scheme could be developed for all students with complex special educational needs.
 The proposed scheme would provide a structured, safe social environment for all students with complex special educational needs, which might include some children with Down's syndrome.

-My Department has convened an implementation group with representatives of the NCSE, NEPS, the inspectorate and representatives from other Departments and agencies to ensure the report's recommendations are fully and appropriately considered.
+My Department has convened an implementation group with representatives of the NCSE, the NEPS, the inspectorate and other Departments and agencies to ensure the report's recommendations are fully and appropriately considered.
 There are no plans to change the July provision scheme coverage until this work is complete.

 I thank the Minister for his response.
 Similar answers have been given to individual parents who contacted the office of his predecessor.